civicbuenafe28/Python--Custom-Flappy-Bird-Game/README.md

 # Flappy Bird Game using Python
-A Final Project from Computer Programming 1 in CP101 Class
+A Final Project that focuses a game and animation using python language